jkorte-dev/micropython-board-STM32H723VGT6/README.md

 SPI flash works in soft spi mode only (both single and quad (octospi)).
 Octospi needs modification of octospi.c (see patch dir.
 I also modified stm32h723_af.csv to make it compile.
 This is just a temporary hack.
 To compile on unmodified micropython QSPI Flash has to be disabled (default).

+Compiles with v1.25 now, but without QSPI Flash.

 Supported features so far: